 State public housing

-State public housing is funded by the Massachusetts Department of Housing and Community Development (DHCD).22 There are four types of state public housing:
+State public housing is funded by the Massachusetts Executive Office of Housing and Livable Communities (EOHLC, formerly DHCD).22 There are four types of state public housing:

 This housing is open to people of all ages, including single people, people with disabilities, and families.
 It is usually located in large developments.
 Sometimes it is called "veterans housing" because the program was originally for veterans returning from World War II.
 The number of bedrooms in an apartment is determined by the number and gender of people in the household.23 There are about 13,000 Chapter 200 family public housing apartments in Massachusetts.